leiwanglsu/geog4057/Homeworks/Assignment 3 ModelBuilder with ArcGIS.md

 - Refresh your database.
 The new feature classes should be created like these:

 ![Alt text](images/image-13.png)

 - Each of the feature classes was a subregion in the input feature class.
-- This concluses the task 2
+- This concludes the task 2

 #### Reporting

 - Screen capture each step of your work